NovelBioCloud/nbcmanual/docsite-file/02_Task软件说明/XP-CLRSimple-en_US.md

 ---

-&#160; &#160; &#160; &#160;Selective clearance: reduction or elimination of differences between nucleotides in adjacent DNA at a mutated site due to recent strong positive natural selection.
+&#160; &#160; &#160; &#160;Selective sweep: reduction or elimination of differences between nucleotides in adjacent DNA at a mutated site due to recent strong positive natural selection.
 &#160; &#160; &#160; &#160;The XP-CLR package implements a composite likelihood method for detecting selective sweeps via the differentiation of two populations.